u-Sir/peek-pop/README.md

 - Supports cross-site previews.
 - Syncs login status with the browser.
 - Automatically closes the preview when clicking on the original page.
+- Automatically remember the popup window position and size.***(On Firefox, you need to click/scroll on the popup page)***
-- Basic support for browser's native shortcuts such as forward, backward, and reader mode.
+- Support all browser's native shortcuts such as forward, backward, and reader mode.(you need to set popup window type to 'Normal')
+- Customizable popup window style via userChrome.css on ***Firefox***.(you need to set popup window type to 'Normal')
 - Supports returning the previewed page to display in the original window.
 - Customizable blur effect.
 - Drag action triggered only when modified key is held down (configurable).